nthaberl/MERN/React/APIs/pokemon-api/README.md

-practice fetching information from Pokemon API
+practice fetching information from Pokemon API using Vanilla JS and Axios